-- Squat down on the single leg by hinging back at the hips first and then bend the knee and hips until the crease of the hip crosses below the knee.
+- Squat down on the single leg by hinging back at the hips first and then bending the knee and hips until the crease of the hip crosses below the knee.

 - Keep the heel flat and your weight distributed between your heel and mid-foot.

-- Keep torso as vertical as possible while maintaining balance and a flat foot.
+- Keep your torso as vertical as possible while maintaining balance and a flat foot.

 - The opposite leg should stay straight and extend out in front of you as you squat down (tight hamstrings will make this almost impossible!)